Watch Fronts Bearing the Owner’s Name are an Old Tradition

 The HUMBLE brand, a series for the winners of the competition, year 1937.

 The dial is not hand-made, but more like a stamp.
-That means that a series was ordered.
+This means that a series was ordered.

 CHARLES KNAPP – a brand name, most likely a watch belonging to the brand owners’ family member, or any of the relatives.